Doing lots of exercise in older age can prevent the immune system from declining which will protect people from infections, scientists say.

-Looking to the sedentary lifestyle of people and the health benefits of exercise, Osho has devised active meditations which combine active and passive states.
-Recent studies have shown that regular practice of meditation can have a positive impact on health, resulting in lower blood pressure, heart rate and respiration; a reduction in anxiety and anger; alleviating insomnia and mild to moderate depression, and this in turn leads to other benefits.
+Ironically, in the midst of the current trend towards sedentary lifestyles, what we might call the Age of Sitting, people find it very difficult to sit! — or at least to sit still!
+In fact, we contemporary people live totally different lives from the time when the traditional sitting meditations were created, millennia ago!
+For exactly that reason Osho has devised active meditations which combine active and passive states.
+Recent studies have shown that regular practice of meditation can have a positive impact on health, resulting in lower blood pressure, heart rate, and respiration; a reduction in anxiety and anger; alleviating insomnia and mild to moderate depression… which in turn lead to other benefits.

 Many doctors and researchers have speculated about the reasons meditation produces these effects, but a credible scientific explanation has been elusive until now.
 Researchers sought to test a particular theory: that in people who are stressed, anxious or depressed, the right frontal cortex of the brain is often overactive, and the left frontal cortex relatively underactive.
 Many such people also show heightened activation of the amygdala, considered to be the seat of fear in the brain.

 By contrast, people who are usually calm and happy typically show higher activity in the left frontal cortex, relative to the right.
 These folks also pump out less of the stress hormone cortisol, recover faster from adverse events, and have higher levels of the white blood cells that battle infection and are a measure of immune system function.
 These early studies suggest that the subtleties of mind, long known subjectively to proficient meditators, may prove capable of being understood objectively as well.